 Enhanced Emergency Housing Program (EEHP)

-Emergency housing is provided at the Russ and Panama Hotels, along with a full range of case management services.
-Other services include money management, food services, referrals to transitional and permanent housing, notices of community events, etc. EEHP also operates a Winter-Shelter Program that provides temporary shelter and services for homeless people.
+Emergency housing is provided at the Russ Hotel, along with a full range of case management services.
+Other services include money management, food services, referrals to transitional and permanent housing, notices of community events, etc.

 Marshal House-Transitional Program for Recovering Substance Abusers